Delocalisation and absolute-value-FKG in the solid-on-solid model: Introduction

 We now turn the discussion towards dimension two, which corresponds to the three-dimensional Ising model.
 To aid the discussion, we shall introduce some informal notation.
-The letter \(\mu\) denotes a probability measure with the random height function $\phi$ such that the law of its gradient $\nabla\phi$ is shift-invariant in $\mu$.
+The letter \(\mu\) denotes a probability measure with the random height function $\phi$ such that the law of its gradient $\nabla\phi$ is shift-invariant in $\mu$ (that is, gradient observables are invariant under lattice translations).
 The tilt of the interface is conveniently parametrised by the \emph{slope} of \(\mu\): the unique functional \(u\in (\mathbb R^2)^*\) such that \(\mu(\phi_y-\phi_x) = u(y-x)\) for any $x,y\in\mathbb Z^2$.
 For example, the interface normal vector $(0,0,1)$ of the Ising model corresponds to the zero slope $0\in(\mathbb R^2)^*$.
 Delocalisation can be characterised in two distinct ways.
 First, one can study the presence of such measures $\mu$ which are Gibbs for the solid-on-solid model.
 The model is said to \emph{delocalise} when no shift-invariant Gibbs measures exist.
 This form of delocalisation can be described as \emph{soft}, because it is connected to a range of qualitative arguments which are not expected to yield quantitative results directly.
 We shall prove that the first form of delocalisation coincides with \emph{delocalisation in finite volume}, which asserts that fluctuations of the height at the zero vertex tend to infinity as boundary conditions are enforced further and further away from this centre vertex.
 The latter form of delocalisation is generally of higher interest and more akin to the notion of delocalisation introduced for the Ising model.
 We shall speak of \emph{quantitative delocalisation} whenever there is an explicit lower bound on the fluctuations which is of the expected order.
 While we shall not prove quantitative results directly, we derive properties which have led to quantitative delocalisation in other models.
-Delocalisation is expected to provide the stepping stone towards quantitative delocalisation: for the model of square ice, for example, it has been proven that the delocalisation must be logarithmic whenever there is delocalisation.
+Delocalisation is expected to provide the stepping stone towards quantitative delocalisation: for the model of square ice, for example, it has been proven that the delocalisation must be logarithmic whenever there is delocalisation~\cite{Duminil-Copin+Harel+Laslier+Raoufi+Ray-2019}.
 This result was proven separately from the delocalisation itself, and in that sense consists of a dichotomy.
+After a first version of this paper appeared on the arXiv, similar dichotomy results have been obtained by the first author for the class of height functions considered in Section~\ref{sec:abs_FKG}, see~\cite{Lammers-2022}.
 The phase diagram of delocalisation in the solid-on-solid model is expected to match that of the Ising model: the localisation-delocalisation transition occurs at the zero slope $0\in(\mathbb R^2)^*$, while the model is predicted to delocalise at all temperatures for nonzero slopes.
 Compare this to the discrete Gaussian model, where localisation occurs at the same temperature for each integer slope, because there exist simple transformations that allow one to modify a measure in order to change its slope~\cite{Shlosman-1983}.
 Indeed, start from any Gibbs measure, add an integer-valued, deterministic, harmonic height function to each sample, and observe that the law so obtained is also Gibbs for the same specification.
 In particular, if $\mu$ is a Gibbs measure at slope $0$ and $\psi$ the deterministic function given by $\phi_x=u(x)$ for $u\in(\mathbb Z^2)^*$, then the resulting Gibbs measure has slope $u$.